We are the independent government agency that regulates the New Zealand real estate industry.

 - We provide independent information for people who are buying and selling property through our settled.govt.nz website.

-- We provide advice and guidance for agents and deal with complaints about agents' behaviour.
+- We provide advice and guidance for real estate professionals and deal with complaints about real estate professionals' behaviour.

 - We license people and companies working in the real estate industry.

-- We maintain a Code of Conduct setting out the professional standards real estate agents must follow.
+- We maintain a Code of Conduct setting out the professional standards real estate professionals must follow.

-- We maintain a public register of real estate agents that includes information about disciplinary action taken in the last 3 years.
+- We maintain a public register of real estate professionals that includes information about disciplinary action taken in the last 3 years.

 The Real Estate Agents Authority is a Crown entity, established under the Real Estate Agents Act 2008.
 The Real Estate Authority is the operating name of the Real Estate Agents Authority.